piyush-nandre/Early-Detection-of-Alzheimers-Disease-Using-Voice-Biomarkers-And-Deep-Learning/README.md

 > ⚠️ This project is intended for academic and research purposes only.
 It is **not** a clinical diagnostic tool.

+ ## Dataset Notice

+This project was developed using a controlled-access clinical dataset (DementiaBank / TalkBank) under applicable research-use terms.

+Due to licensing, privacy, and access restrictions, the training data and trained weights are not redistributed in this repository.

+Researchers should request dataset access directly from TalkBank/DementiaBank and train models independently.

 ---

 # 📌 Project Highlights